 People often confuse assisted living with skilled nursing.
-It's a natural point of confusion for many seniors and their families, as it's not an area they've had to become familiar with before starting their search.
+It's a natural point of confusion for many seniors and their adult children, as it's not an area they've had to become familiar with before starting their search.

-The main difference between the two is the level of care and support each provides.
-Assisted living is for seniors who need some help with the activities of daily living.
+The main difference between the twois the level of care and support eachprovides.
+Assisted living is for seniors who need a little help with the activities of daily living.
 Skilled nursing is for seniors who need extensive care due to more severe physical or cognitive impairments.